gakalmar/Notes/14_OOP with C#.md

                         {
                             Console.WriteLine(number);
                         }

+                        // Behind the scenes, when calling a foreach on an array, this is what happens really:

+                        var enumerator = array.GetEnumerator();

+                        while(enumerator.MoveNext())                // meaning: do this while there is a next item {
+                            Console.WriteLine(enumerator.Current);
+                        }

             - **Best practices:**
                 - IEnumerable in method parameters:
                     - generally a good idea to have the input parameter as `IEnumerable` (unless you need more specific properties)